-Physical Examination: She looks well.
+Physical Examination: He looks well.
 Abdomen is not distended.
 On auscultation, bowel sounds are normal.
 On palpation it is non-tender and there are no masses or organomegaly.
 The remainder of the physical examination is normal.

 What is/are the most appropriate initial step(s) in management?
 Check all that apply.